hmrc/assets-frontend/README.md

 ##Getting Started

-To start serving assets on a local server, you have the option to run with Node.js or a simple Python server.
+###Development

 ###Running with Grunt (Development mode)

-To start the grunt task runner:
+The command below will kick off a local NodeJs server on a predefined port(9032).
+This serves the source assets in their unminified form via the grunt task runner.

 	./server dev

-###Running with Python

-To serve static assets use the commend below:

-	./server
-Please note that this will only run the precompiled (production-ready) assets

 ###Running Frontend Tests